davidagitlen/fitlit/README.md

 ## Testing

- * This project implements Test Driven Development written by the collaborators.
-We used the `mocha` and `chai` libraries to complete testing.

-## Linting Your Code

-* This project implements the use of a linter.
+ * TDD implemented with a combination of the `mocha` and `chai` framework/assertion library.

 ## Data Model

-* This project is the first project through the Turing Front End Engineering Program to implement large data files.
-Below is a preview of how they are set up.
+* This project is the first project through the Turing Front End Engineering Program to implement larger-scale data files.
+They are structured in four separate sets:

 **Users**